ExtensityAI/symbolicai/README.md

 And finally, thanks to the open source community for making their APIs and tools available to the public, including (but not exclusive to) [PyTorch](https://pytorch.org/), [HuggingFace](https://huggingface.co/), [OpenAI](https://openai.com/), [GitHub](https://github.com/), [Microsoft Research](https://www.microsoft.com/en-us/research/), and many more.

-Special thanks to the editors [Kajetan Schweighofer](https://www.linkedin.com/in/kajetan-schweighofer-a61113202/?originalSubdomain=at), [Markus Hofmarcher](https://www.linkedin.com/in/markus-hofmarcher-2722141b8/?originalSubdomain=at), [Thomas Natschläger](https://www.linkedin.com/in/thomas-natschlaeger/?originalSubdomain=at) and [Sepp Hochreiter](https://scholar.google.at/citations?user=tvUH3WMAAAAJ&hl=en).
+Special thanks to the contributions from [Kajetan Schweighofer](https://www.linkedin.com/in/kajetan-schweighofer-a61113202/?originalSubdomain=at), [Markus Hofmarcher](https://www.linkedin.com/in/markus-hofmarcher-2722141b8/?originalSubdomain=at), [Thomas Natschläger](https://www.linkedin.com/in/thomas-natschlaeger/?originalSubdomain=at) and [Sepp Hochreiter](https://scholar.google.at/citations?user=tvUH3WMAAAAJ&hl=en).

 ### Contribution